faucetsdn/daq/subset/security/readme.md

 # Security testing

 ## test_tls
 The TLS test attempts to verify various versions of TLS support.
-Separate connections will be attempted with different SSL context with the associated TLS support, 1.0, 1.2 and 1.3.
+Separate connections will be attempted with different SSL context with the associated TLS support, 1.0, 1.2 and 1.3 to teset devices server TLS capabilities.
+A 5 min max scan period is also used to capture TLS client level capabilities for TLS 1.2 and 1.3.

-### Testing procedure
+### Testing procedure for server testing
 After establishing connections to devices, the test will proceed to validate the available certificates with the following criteria:
  1. The certificate is in the x509 format
- 2. The public key length is at least 2048.
-Currently handles both RSA and DSA public key formats.
+ 2. The public key length is at the correct bit length
+    - If public key is RSA format - Key length must be at least 2048
+    - If public key is EC format - key length must be at least 224
- 3. The certificate is not expired and active for the current date.
+ 3. The certificate is not expired and active for the current date
-The cipher suite used is also checked but does not currently affect the outcome of the results.
-Currently the expected cipher suites are ECDH and ECSA.
-If these are not present, a warning message will be logged in the activate.log of the switch node.
+ 4. The cipher suite is valid:(only for TLS < 1.3)
+    - If RSA public key format - No cipher check is required
+    - If EC pubic key format - Check if cipher suites ECDH and ECSA are present

+### Testing procedure for client testing
+A 5 minute maximum scan period is utilized to analyze outbound traffic from the device.
+A thirty second wait period between scans is utilized to allow for early completion of the test and not require the full 5 minutes if possible.
+The results expec the following criteria to pass for TLS 1.2 and 1.3 success.

+1. Device initiates handshake on ports 443(HTTPS) or 8883 (MQTT)
+2. Server completes the handshake
+3. Device is supports ECDH and ECDSA ciphers.
+Only checked for TLS 1.2

 ### Note for test developers
-The functional test code is included in the `tlstest/src/main/java` folder.
+The functional test code is included in the `tlstest/src/main/java` folder

- ### Conditions for security.tls.v1
+ ### Conditions for security.tls.v1.server
- - pass -> If the device responds to a connection with TLS 1.0 support and provides a valid certificate.
+ - pass -> If the device responds to a connection with TLS 1.0, support and provides a valid certificate, has a valid key length and has a valid cipher suite.
- - fail -> If the device responds to a connection with TLS 1.0 support and provides an invalid certificate.
+ - fail -> If the device responds to a connection with TLS 1.0 support and provides an invalid certificate or provides an invalid key length or an invalid cipher suite.
  - skip -> If no connection to the device can be established.

-### Conditions for security.tls.v1.x509
+ ### Conditions for security.tls.v1_2.server
- - pass -> If the device responds to a connection with TLS 1.0 support and provides a valid certificate.
+ - pass -> If the device responds to a connection with TLS 1.2, support and provides a valid certificate, has a valid key length and has a valid cipher suite.
- - fail -> If the device responds to a connection with TLS 1.0 support and provides an invalid certificate.
+ - fail -> If the device responds to a connection with TLS 1.2 support and provides an invalid certificate or provides an invalid key length or an invalid cipher suite.
  - skip -> If no connection to the device can be established.

-### Conditions for security.tls.v1_2
+ ### Conditions for security.tls.v1_3.server
- - pass -> If the device responds to a connection with TLS 1.2 support and provides a valid certificate.
+ - pass -> If the device responds to a connection with TLS 1.3, support and provides a valid certificate and has a valid key length.
- - fail -> If the device responds to a connection with TLS 1.2 support and provides an invalid certificate.
+ - fail -> If the device responds to a connection with TLS 1.3 support and provides an invalid certificate or provides an invalid key length.
  - skip -> If no connection to the device can be established.

-### Conditions for security.tls.v1_2.x509
+ ### Conditions for security.tls.v1_2.client
- - pass -> If the device responds to a connection with TLS 1.2 support and provides a valid certificate.
+ - pass -> If the device makes a TLS 1.2 connection to an external server and the server completes the handshake.
+The device must support the ECDH and ECDSA cipher suites during the handshake.
- - fail -> If the device responds to a connection with TLS 1.2 support and provides an invalid certificate.
+ - fail -> If the attemps to make a TLS 1.2 connection to an external server and the server does not complete the handshake or if the handshake does not includes the ECDH and ECDSA cipher suite support.
- - skip -> If no connection to the device can be established.

-### Conditions for security.tls.v1_3
- - pass -> If the device responds to a connection with TLS 1.3 support and provides a valid certificate.
- - fail -> If the device responds to a connection with TLS 1.3 support and provides an invalid certificate.
- - skip -> If no connection to the device can be established.
+ - skip -> If no TLS 1.2 device initiated connection can be detected.

-### Conditions for security.tls.v1_3.x509
+  ### Conditions for security.tls.v1_3.client
- - pass -> If the device responds to a connection with TLS 1.3 support and provides a valid certificate.
+ - pass -> If the device makes a TLS 1.3 connection to an external server and the server completes the handshake.
- - fail -> If the device responds to a connection with TLS 1.3 support and provides an invalid certificate.
+ - fail -> If the attemps to make a TLS 1.3 connection to an external server and the server does not complete the handshake.
- - skip -> If no connection to the device can be established.
+ - skip -> If no TLS 1.3 device initiated connection can be detected.

 ## test_password
 The password test runs a dictionary brute force on protocols HTTP, HTTPS, SSH and Telnet to check if the device has changed login credentials from defaults to a more secure combination.